Chapter Three: Substructure

 Shadows of Kenneth had always been cast over the new existence of the man now Aaron Cross.
-These usually manifested themselves as disconnected memories or a sense of emotion without the feeling.
-Marta's embrace and comforting kiss had brightened the darkness still clutching at Aaron from Kenneth's old miseries.
+These usually manifested themselves as disconnected memories or a sense of emotion without the full feeling of it.
+Marta's embrace and comforting kiss had brightened the darkness still haunting Aaron from Kenneth's old miseries.

 Abandoned by his alcoholic mother at an early age, he had lived with a grandfather who had suffered dementia years before the state finally deemed him unfit to raise an already challenged child.
 He was then lost in the chaotic crowd of disturbed youth at the state home.